 Harmony Dispensary currently operates one medical cannabis dispensary in Secaucus in Hudson County.

-“They carefully considered, and then selected, the career-supporting benefits that come with joining Local 360,” said UFCW Local 360 Organizing Director Hugh Giordano.
+“They carefully considered.
+Then selected, the career-supporting benefits that come with joining Local 360,” said UFCW Local 360 Organizing Director Hugh Giordano.

 “We’ve always said that UFCW supports cannabis industry workers from seed to sale,” he added.
 “With a company like Harmony, that’s clearly the case.
-They’re already a name in medical marijuana, with their own cultivation and dispensary operations, and they’re actively looking to expand, both geographically through new stores and by entering the adult-use market.”
+They’re already a name in medical marijuana, with their own cultivation and dispensary operations.
+They’re actively looking to expand, both geographically through new stores and by entering the adult-use market.”

-In addition to running Harmony, Brodchandel is the President of the NJ Cannabis Trade Association, an organization whose membership is restricted to the licensed dispensaries operating in the state.
+In addition to running Harmony, Brodchandel is the President of the NJ Cannabis Trade Association.
+Organization membership is restricted to licensed dispensaries in the state.

 Harmony Dispensary and Adult-use Cannabis

-Harmony Dispensary would like to move from medical to adult-use cannabis sales.
-They have already secured local support to sell adult-use cannabis in Secaucus in a local ordinance allowing only one other company to operate in town.
+Harmony Dispensary in Secaucus would like to move from medical to adult-use cannabis sales.
+They have already secured local support to sell adult-use cannabis in Secaucus.
+It was through a local ordinance allowing only one other company to operate in town.

-The company hoped to receive approval from the New Jersey Cannabis Regulatory Commission (CRC) to begin selling adult-use cannabis last week.
+They hoped to receive approval from the New Jersey Cannabis Regulatory Commission (CRC) to begin selling adult-use cannabis in Secaucus last week.
 However, they did not receive it, while Curaleaf did for one of their locations in South Jersey.